 Cultivating the discipline to connect with God in a meaningful way can be difficult.
 Reading the Bible in a year can be a daunting task.
 But with The One Year Through the Bible Devotional, it is a very attainable goal.
 Why?
 Because The One Year through the Bible Devotional guides you through the Scriptures on a daily basis.
-Just read the daily scripture passage and devotional and two pages.
+Just read the daily scripture passage and devotional.
 You will read the Bible through within a year and understand it in a deeper, more personal way.
 Most importantly, you'll have an enriched Christian life because you'll have taken the time every day to seek God's guidance from his Word.

 THAT LOOKS TEMPTING

 Diets can be maddening because they make it so difficult to stick to your convictions.
 The plan looks great, with a limit on calories or grams of fat per day and a list of prohibited or acceptable edibles.
 But when offered a piece of pie, you give in to the temptation, forgetting your diet and your resolution to lose weight.
 This struggle is real.
 It's war.